I'm in charge of the thermostat here in the kitchen, and we're turning it up.

 You know, what's the laugh off about being called a Nazi?

-I don't think it's fine.
+I don't think it's funny.

-You've got media figures out there doing a Siegheil salute on MSNBC.
+You've got media figures out there doing a Sieg Heil salute on MSNBC.

-And NBC doesn't find anything wrong with that, go do the Seag Hyle salute every night as an attempt to lampoon right wingers, and so forth.
+Yeah, go do the Sieg Heil salute every night as an attempt to lampoon right-wingers and so forth.

-Uh I don't know, did I ever name her?
+Did I ever name her?

 Was she a feminazi?

-Was she I I don't recall everybody.
+Was she, I don't recall.

 And all these women out there thought I was talking about all of them.

-Uh and I I don't remember if she was in the original list.
+And I don't remember if she was in the original list.

 She could well have been.